If there’s one thing that we all agree on, it’s eating plenty of vegetables.

-When you have a B12 deficiency, your body creates defective red blood cells and this means lower oxygen-carrying capacity.
+When you have a B12 deficiency, your body creates defective red blood cells, which means lower oxygen-carrying capacity.
 As a result, your nerves and tissues are deprived of nutrients.
 Some B12 deficiency symptoms you’ll notice include numbing, tingling sensations in your hands and feet as well as a ringing in your ears.

 12. Protects the liver!

 Do you know that your liver balances hormones?
-When your body releases hormones, the liver activates their function.
+When your body releases hormones, the liver activates its function.
 After they’re done with their work, the liver collects them back, deactivates and flushes them out.
-Your liver also filters toxins and xenoestrogens which may cause hormonal imbalances.
+Your liver also filters toxins and xenoestrogens, which may cause hormonal imbalances.